 Usually, people think of blockchain, one of the most buzzing trends of 2018, as a technology that stands behind the advent of all cryptocurrencies, such as Bitcoin and Ethereum.
 However, in the last couple of months, this technology has presented itself as a source of disruption for various industries.
 Now it contains much more potential than just financial transactions.
 In this blog, we will be understanding how blockchain for Automotive can streamline this sector’s cumbersome processes and operations.

-Although the financial sector has been making use of the blockchain technology for the last few years, the automotive industry has only begun tapping into this technology for discovering new advantages.
+Although the financial sector has been making exploring the technology for the last few years, blockchain automotive solutions have only begun tapping into this technology for discovering new advantages.

 After using blockchain for Automotive, the next change in the use of vehicles will be that they might be able to talk to each other.
 They will be able to transmit important data about road safety, conditions, and maneuvers.
 Vehicles will not only be a medium of transportation.
 Significantly, Blockchain will play a vital role in the further automotive technology revolution.